tparchman/F21_BIOL792_coursepage/week9_python4/python4_primer.md

         print("Matched")
 ## `re.finditer()`

-`re.finditer()` can process multiple matches and returns a list of match objects which can be further processed in a loop.
+`re.search` is useful for finding out if a pattern exists in a string or a line of data, and it can store a single match, but its usefulness is limited to a single match. `re.finditer()` can process multiple matches and usefully returns a list of match objects which can be further processed in a loop.

+The below expression matches to characters that are NOT A, T, C or G, and the for loop is used to print each match and its starting position.

     Seq = "CGCTCNTAGATGCGCRATGACTGCAYTGC"